 Classes: Mornings are dedicated to course work and hands-on activities led by CSSI faculty and Carleton College undergraduate Research Assistants.
 Each course focuses on the most important general concepts in the field of that particular faculty member.
 Participants will experience all three courses.

 Guided Research: In the afternoon, the CSSI faculty work with a self-selected group of students (10-12 per group) for all three weeks.
 Research topics vary from year to year and depend on faculty and student interests.

 Evening Discussions: These informal discussions are organized by the Carleton College undergraduate Research Assistants and Resident Assistants.
 The purpose is to provide a forum for informal discussion about emerging questions in science, technology, ethics, public policy, writing, or any other topical issues may be relevant.

 Participants are responsible for their own transportation to CSSI.
 Those who travel by air should plan to use the Minneapolis/St Paul (MSP) International Airport.
 An airport shuttle bus to and from the campus will be available for a small transportation fee.
 Carleton College is located in Northfield, Minnesota, approximately 45 minutes south of the airport.
 Additional details will accompany the acceptance materials.

-Students whose written withdrawal is received between May 24 and June 3, 2013 will be charged $500.
-Students whose written withdrawal is received between June 4 and June 24, 2013 will be charged $1,850.
-Any student whose written withdrawal is received on or after June 25, 2013 will be responsible for the full cost of tuition.
+Students whose written withdrawal is received between May 30 and June 19, 2014 will be charged $1,675.
+Any student whose written withdrawal is received on or after June 20, 2014 will be responsible for the full cost of tuition.

 Any participant who is dismissed for any reason or who voluntarily withdraws from the Summer Science Institute will be held responsible for their full tuition and forfeit all voluntary fees paid.